A Whole School Curriculum

 The development of skills and knowledge are interconnected.
 The knowledge children acquire will be the key to open the doors of their future.
 Our curriculum is consciously designed to prepare the children to embrace the richness and diversity of life in modern Britain and the wider world.

 We start with the end in mind; we ask ourselves, 'What kind of young people do we want to send out into the world when their time in school is over?
 Where will their place be in the wonderful world of work?
 What will they need, to be happy, kind and confident?

 In 2018, we began the design of a bespoke curriculum offer; interleaving knowledge through progressive, carefully planned experiences and using reading as the pathway to learning in all contexts.

 Our curriculum is conceived with real-life experience at its heart.
 National curriculum outcomes are mapped out in this context, incorporating the knowledge and skills to be gained in every year group.

-With this mastery principle in mind, we have woven our areas of learning into a "Curriculum Story" for each year group from Year 1 to 6 so that, over time, through repeated, progressive experience, the children grow and develop their knowledge of core and foundation subjects.
+With this mastery principle in mind, we have woven our areas of learning into a "Curriculum Story" for each year group from Foundation 2 to Year 6 so that, over time, through repeated, progressive experience, the children grow and develop their knowledge of core and foundation subjects.
 This gives all learning a meaningful context; learning flows from one topic to another.

-Topics are not just linked, they are woven together, over-learning enabled through supportive curriculum booklets.
+Topics are not just linked, they become interconnected chapters, woven together in a cohesive narrative, over-learning enabled through supportive curriculum booklets.
 These tailored compilations layer and revisit key knowledge and vocabulary over time, with a feast of texts, classic and modern, cementing learning through the deepening of contextual understanding.